vamshipv/NLP-Project/README.md

 ---

 ### 5. Sentiment Analysis
 The system performs sentiment analysis on the retrieved review chunks to provide context for the summary.
-It categorizes reviews into positive, neutral, and negative sentiments, which are then displayed alongside the summary.
+It categorizes reviews into positive, neutral, and negative sentiments, which are then displayed alongside the summary.* The sentiment analysis is performed using the `cardiffnlp/twitter-roberta-base-sentiment` model, which provides a simple and effective way to analyze the sentiment of text.
+* The sentiment scores are used to create a breakdown of positive, neutral, and negative sentiments for the product.
+* This breakdown is displayed in the user interface, allowing users to see the sentiment distribution across the reviews.
+* The sentiment analysis results are also logged for transparency and debugging purposes.

 ---